aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

-# Comparative Study of Monte Carlo and Temporal-Difference Algorithms for Policy Evaluation and Control in Gridworld
+# Prediction and Control in a Stochastic 5×5 Gridworld Using Monte Carlo and Temporal-Difference Methods